Listed below are many, many resources/websites of upcoming scholarship opportunities for Juniors and Seniors (some are even for Sophomores!)

 https://www.nhs.us/students/the-nhs-scholarship/ - National Honor Society Scholarships

-The KBA invites interested applicants to complete an application, provide one letter of reference and submit a 500-word essay outlining their relationship/interest in bison and why they should receive the scholarship.
+The KBA invites interested applicants to complete an application, provide one letter of reference and submit a 500-word essay explaining why you have chosen agriculture as your field of study and why the selection committee should choose you to receive the KBA scholarship.

-The scholarship will be awarded at the 28th Kansas Buffalo Association Sale in Salina, Kan., on Dec.
-7, 2019.
-Either the recipient or his/her designate must be present to accept the scholarship and have a picture taken with representatives from the sponsoring organizations.
+The scholarship will be awarded at the Kansas Buffalo Association Sale in Salina, Kan., on Dec.
+5, 2020.
+Either the recipient or his/her designate must be present to accept the scholarship and have a picture taken with representatives from the sponsoring organization.

 The successful applicant will be notified by mid-November.
 Questions?
 Please contact Kevin Leslie at 913-957-4687 or e-mail KevinELeslie@gmail.com.